aretecode/Todo/README.md

     php -S localhost:8080 -t web/
 ```

-4. Browse to <http://localhost:8080/todo/ajax.php> to do some stuff with a GUI
+4. Browse to `<http://localhost:8080/todo/ajax.php>` to do some stuff with a GUI

-5. You can also browse to <http://localhost:8080/add/words-of-the-todo-you-want-to-add> or with other commands
+5. You can browse to `<http://localhost:8080/add/words-of-the-todo-you-want-to-add>` or with other commands
 > if using ajax, change the `var url = ` in [linkhere]

+OR

+- Change into the project directory (is `todo` here) and go to `<http:\\your-todo-project/web/todo/add/words-of-the-todo-you-want-to-add>`

 ## Questions:
-Should UserId be in the HTTTP Request & then use AppService and return a payload only if NOT_AUTHORIZED?

 Should Parameters in Domain be (array), or individual?
-> Whichever makes more ssense for your domain
+> Whichever makes more sense for your domain

 Why does EditItemInput not work?
-> Unknown, debug with playing around with the $_SERVER,
+> Unknown, debug with playing around with the $_SERVER

 Add vs Create?
 > Add makes more sense when using Views and with that View, reaching into the domain only for defaults